 Craig Kolodge Ph.D. (aka Dr. K)

-Local landscape contractors also report excellent results when blending 2 parts of Valley’s Best Compost + 3 parts of our Planter’s Blend Compost (our landscape trimmings compost) at a depth of 3” to soil surface and incorporating it to a 3” depth prior to laying sod or seeding new turfgrass.
-Landcapers have commented that this application continues to feed the developing turfgrass for months with excellent root and turfgrass establishment.
+Local landscape contractors also report excellent outcomes when blending two parts of Valley’s Best Compost® with three parts of Planter’s Blend Compost (our landscape trimmings compost) and incorporating it to a 3” depth prior to laying sod or seeding new turfgrass.
+Landscapers have commented that this application continues to feed the developing turfgrass for months with excellent root and turfgrass establishment.

-Vegetable and Flower Beds: Apply 1-2” of Valley’s Best Compost to the soil surface of a cultivated bed and incorporate to a 6” depth.
-Because of the wide variety of plant species available for planting and their variable response to salt levels in soil, it is advisable to water the compost treated beds thoroughly 2 – 3 times over a minimum 1-2 week period prior to planting to allow the soil to mellow and the compost to further cure and stabilize within the new soil environment.
-This will minimize any damage to salt sensitive plants and their root system.
+Apply 1-2” of Valley’s Best Compost® to the soil surface of a cultivated bed and incorporate to a 6” depth.
+Because there is a wide variety of plant species and their response to soil salt levels is variable, it is advisable to water the compost treated beds thoroughly two to three times over a 1-2 week period (at a minimum) prior to planting.
+This allows the soil to mellow and the compost to further cure and stabilize within the new soil environment.
+This practice will minimize any damage to salt sensitive plants and their root system.

-The above are examples of how to apply and optimize the use of manure-based compost soil amendments like Valley’s Best.
-You may also considering adding a supplemental source of nitrogen fertilizer for plants that require higher levels of this nutrient for optimum growth.
+The above are examples of how to apply and optimize using manure-based compost soil amendments like Valley’s Best.
+You may also consider adding a supplemental source of nitrogen fertilizer for plants that require higher levels of this nutrient for optimal growth.
 For example corn has a higher requirement for nitrogen than a crop like lettuce.
-As you develop more experience and feedback from the use of Valley’s Best Compost for your unique growing conditions and plant varieties, you will learn what levels and cultural practices provide the best results.
-Happy Gardening!
+As you develop more experience and feedback from using Valley’s Best Compost® for your unique growing conditions and plant varieties, you will learn what levels and cultural practices provide the best results.